 'Paris is disfigured': Tears and shock as Notre-Dame burns

-PARIS: Crowds of stunned Parisians and tourists - some crying, others offering prayers - watched on in horror in central Paris on Monday (Apr 15) evening as flames engulfed the Notre-Dame cathedral.
+PARIS: Crowds of stunned Parisians and tourists - some crying, others offering prayers - watched in horror in central Paris on Monday (Apr 15) night as firefighters struggled for hours to extinguish the flames engulfing the Notre-Dame cathedral.

+Flames ravaging the roof illuminated the outline of the monument's two square towers in a fiery glow, and were reflected in the waters of the Seine.

+Along the Pont au Change bridge, which connects the Ile de la Cite with the Right Bank, the atmosphere was one of a vigil as hundreds of people watched in hushed silence as smoke rose into the night sky.

 Gasps and cries of "Oh my god" erupted at 7.50pm (1750 GMT) when the top portion of the church's spire came crashing down into an inferno that has spread to the entire roof.